HSBC alleges Zenrock sought multiple loans for same oil cargo - court document

 Zenrock Commodities owed HSBC close to $49 million while its total debt to institutional lenders stands at around $165 million, HSBC said.

-HSBC declined to comment.
+HSBC declined to comment on the court document.
 Its law firm Shook Lin & Bok did not respond to a request for comment.

 When asked if the Singapore Police Force could confirm that they have received a report from HSBC against Zenrock, a police spokeswoman said in an email that it was "inappropriate" for them to comment on this matter.